 A note about workplace terminology

 Interpreters who have undergone good quality training have learned your workplace terminology.
-Without this training, even a bilingual person who is truly fluent in both languages cannot interpret safely.
+Without this knowledge, even a bilingual person who is truly fluent in both languages cannot interpret safely.
 A bi-lingual lay-person may not even know basic concepts such as 'informed consent', 'safeguarding' or 'a benign tumour.'

-1. They swap numbers with the client
+They swap numbers with the client

 Interpreters should maintain a professional distance between themselves and your client, so swapping numbers is frowned upon.
 A well trained interpreter will not appreciate it if you leave them alone with the client at any point before, during or after your appointment.